 The Council Plan 2021-2025 plays a vital role in shaping the future for Maroondah over the four-year period and lists the major activities to be undertaken to ensure the work and priorities set by Council align with the community's vision.
-It also highlights the key directions which underpin the planning and budget blueprints for the Maroondah community, including recovery from the COVID-19 pandemic.
+It also highlights the key directions which underpin the planning and budget blueprints for the Maroondah community.